ScribesZone/ScribesTools/docs/django/index.rst

 documentation_.
 After reading `Django at Glance`_ the best way to start is to read the `Django Tutorial`_.

-.. todo:: add references to the cheat sheets in docs/
+.. todo  add references to the cheat sheets in docs/

 .. .............................................................................